mkKreations/MountainSearch/README.md

 ## Features

-- Manages changes in collectionView by taking snapshots using DiffableDatasource
+- Manages changes in collection view by taking snapshots using diffable datasource
-- Uses custom CompositionalLayout to create layout of items in collectionView
+- Uses custom compositional layout to create layout of items in collection view
 - Detail screen is built using small, reusable View components produced using SwiftUI
-- Manages UISearchBar and its state manually
+- Manages `UISearchBar` and its state manually
 - Light/Dark mode compatible